-Although REITs may not be a common term to many non-investors, Singaporeans are no stranger to the properties owned or managed by these REITs.
+Aside from that, investors also stand to benefit from the capital gain as the property value increases.
+Although REITs may not be a common term for many non-investors, Singaporeans are no stranger to the properties owned or managed by these REITs.

 We list some of these popular landmarks below;

-Gleneagles Hospital is owned by ParkwayLife REIT.
+- Gleneagles Hospital is owned by ParkwayLife REIT.
 Plife REIT has a total portfolio size of 49 properties valuing at approximately S$1.7 billion which makes them one of the largest healthcare REITs listed in Asia.